 - Set up your new cat in a separate room if possible initially, such as your

 welcoming in our homes for a cat.
-If you do not have a separate room, concentrate on a
+If you do not have a separate room,

-with some fleece makes a safe haven.
-Keep the separate room set up for the first
+makes a safe haven.
+Keep the separate room set up for the first week.

 exploring to his now known space.

-eat or drink or even use a litter box for the first day or two, preferring to do this
+eat or drink or even use a litter box for the first day or two, preferring to do

-and make sure to throw away any leftovers and offer a fresh
+available and make sure to throw away any leftovers and offer a fresh

 - Cats and dogs are crepuscular animals, which simply means they are naturally